 You'll be required to then look for work from when the child turns one, depending on the age of your next youngest child.

-What happens if you don’t meet your obligations
+What happens if you don’t meet your obligations?

 If you can’t meet your obligations, please talk to us.
 Unless you have a good reason for not meeting them, your benefit could reduce or stop.